Skip to Main Content

 The main difference between wood rot and mold is that the former digests the wood it infects.
 It spreads very quickly and can wreak havoc on a space.
 If left to its own devices, wood rot can completely annihilate wooden joists.
 Don’t let this happen to your home.
 The last thing you want is to have to replace your joists.
 As you might assume, doing so can be incredibly expensive.

-The good news is that both wood rot and mold can be dealt with.
+The good news is that wood rot and mold can be dealt with.
 More importantly, it can be prevented with the help of a crawl space repair expert.

 Common Signs of Wood Rot and Mold